 Checking your labels before you buy a new garment can make quite a difference.
 Ultimately, consumers are the voters for what will remain on the store shelves and what won't.
 Choosing the right fabric, with preservable quality and made with ethical methods can be your way to contribute to a more sustainable society!

 Where possible, skip petroleum-based synthetics such as polyester and nylon.
 They are actually made of plastic and will take forever to break down once thrown away and will shed thousands of tiny microfibres out in the ocean for each clothes wash.
-Organic cotton and bamboo linen are better, as is hemp, linen, silk and wool.
+Natural fabrics such as cotton (make sure it's organic though) and bamboo linen are better, as is hemp, linen, silk and wool.
 Lyocell, made from natural cellulose found in wood pulp (harvested from sustainably farmed forest plantations), also rates fairly well.

-Choosing better fabrics is essential to us transforming this industry for the better,” you are supporting start-up companies creating new markets, and avoiding the toxic impacts associated with conventional textiles.
+Choosing better materials is essential to us transforming this industry for the better, you are supporting start-up companies creating new markets, and avoiding the toxic impacts associated with conventional textiles.

 3. Support Sustainable Shops